 Recognizing the first signs and symptoms of pregnancy

 Are you pregnant or not yet?
 When a woman wants a baby, she often looks for the first signs of pregnancy with each new menstrual cycle.
 These signs, which may appear a few days after conception, are sometimes difficult to recognize and interpret.
-Delayed periods, nausea, breast tenderness, mood swings, increased temperature, weight gain...
-Pregnancy symptoms are numerous and s'expressed differently by mothers-to-be.
+Delayed menstruation, nausea, tender breasts, mood swings, increased temperature, weight gain...
+Pregnancy symptoms are numerous and are expressed differently by mothers-to-be.
 But how can we detect the onset of pregnancy?
 What are the main associated signs?
 What methods should you use to check that you're really pregnant?
 Let's find out.

 When do the first signs of pregnancy appear?

-The first signs of pregnancy vary from woman to woman.
-Few report experiencing symptoms in the first week after conception.
-In general, mothers-to-be start to notice changes from the2nd or3rd week onwards.
-Sometimes, there are no signs at all!
+The first signs of pregnancy vary from one woman to another.
+Few women report experiencing symptoms during the first week after conception.
+In general, mothers-to-be begin to notice changes from the2nd or3rd week onwards.
+Sometimes there are no signs at all!

 The psychological aspect is also a factor to consider.
 The desire for a child can be so strong that the body may show false signs of pregnancy.
-So it's best to remain patient and wait for more significant signs, such as a delay in periods.
+It's best to remain patient and wait for more significant signs, such as a delay in menstruation.

 What are the main symptoms of pregnancy?

-Pregnancy symptoms can vary greatly from one woman to the next, and from one pregnancy to the next l.
-Although there are many, there are a number of symptoms that are often encountered by expectant mothers and that are highly suggestive.
+Pregnancy symptoms can vary greatly from one woman to another, and from one pregnancy to the next.
+Although there are many, there are a number of symptoms that are frequently encountered by mothers-to-be, and which are highly suggestive.
 Here are 9 sure-fire signs of pregnancy!

-A delay periods or absence of periods (amenorrhea), is the main indicator of a possible pregnancy.
-Menstruation is the periodic evacuation of the uterine lining in the absence of fertilization.
-If your period is several days late, it's possible that an embryo has settled in your uterus.
+A late period or absence of menses (amenorrhea) is the main indicator of a possible pregnancy.
+Menstruation corresponds to the periodic evacuation of the uterine lining in the absence of fertilization.
+If you notice a delay of several days, it's possible that an embryo has settled in your uterus.

 However, this phenomenon is not 100% reliable.
-Women prone to stress, with irregular cycles or whose lifestyle has recently changed, can be misled.
-What's more, some women may experience light bleeding and even "periods birthdays " at the start of pregnancy.
+Women prone to stress, with irregular cycles or whose lifestyle has recently changed, may be misled.
+What's more, some women may experience light bleeding and even "anniversary periods

 2. Sensitive breasts and nipples

 Breast and nipple tenderness remains a relatively common symptom in pregnant women.
-Mothers-to-be may feel tension in their breasts at an early stage.
-This physical change is the result of rising levels of progesterone and estrogen, two hormones acting on the mammary glands.
+Mothers-to-be may feel tension in their breasts very early on.
+This physical change is the result of increased levels of progesterone and estrogen, two hormones acting on the mammary glands.

 Your breasts will increase in volume, become firmer and sometimes feel sore when you lie on your side, for example.
-Your nipples and areolas will also grow in anticipation of breastfeeding.
+Your nipples and areolas will also swell in preparation for breast-feeding.
 Are you looking for a comfortable, progressive maternity bra?
 Discover our nursing bra!

 3. Vaginal discharge and secretions